 The termination of the appointment of the Servicer pursuant to Clause 9.1 (Servicer Termination Events) or its resignation pursuant to Clause 9.2 (Resignation by the Servicer) shall be effective from the date on which the Back-up Servicer (if any) (or the Substitute Servicer, as the case may be) assumes the role of servicer pursuant to the Back-up Servicing Agreement (or a new servicing agreement entered into in accordance with Clause 9.6(a) below, as applicable) and adheres to the Intercreditor Agreement (to the extent it is not already a party to it) and the other Transaction Documents to which Santander Consumer Bank as Servicer is a party.
-The Servicer shall continue to act as Servicer and meet its obligations hereunder until such date.
-Under no circumstances shall such termination release Santander Consumer Bank from its obligations in relation to the Receivables under the Master Transfer Agreement and the Warranty and Indemnity Agreement.>>.
+The Servicer shall continue to act as Servicer, meet its obligations hereunder and receive the relevant fees in accordance with Clause 7 (Fees and expenses) above, until such date.
+Under no circumstances shall such termination release Santander Consumer Bank from its obligations in relation to the Receivables under the Master Transfer Agreement and Indemnity Agreement.>>.